denisadraghia/ACIER/README.md

 -[`S.Hallegate,Modeling the Role of Inventories and Heterogeneity in the Assessment of the Economic Costs of Natural Disasters`](https://pubmed.ncbi.nlm.nih.gov/23834029)

 -[`Samuel Juhel, Adrien Delahais, Vincent Viguie.
 Robustness of the evaluation of indirect costs of natural disasters: example of the ARIO model.`](https://hal.science/hal-04196749/document)

+# <a id="contributing"></a> Contributing 🤝

+We are hoping that the open-source community will help us edit the code and improve it!

+You are welcome to open issues, even suggest solutions and better still contribute the fix/improvement!
+We can guide you if you're not sure where to start but want to help us out 🥇

+In order to contribute a change to our code base, you can submit a pull request (PR) via GitLab and someone from our team will go over it.
+Yet, we usually prefer that you reach out to us before doing so at [contact](mailto:pladifes@institutlouisbachelier.org).